StephHjar/goodgames-react/README.md

   - [This page](https://dev.to/hariseldon27/localecompare-and-sorting-in-javascript-1god) again on Dev.to to learn how to sort the game titles alphabetically.
   - I also borrowed code / syntax from GameDataContext provider.
 - I used [this thread](https://stackoverflow.com/questions/46820682/how-do-i-reload-a-page-with-react-router) and [this thread](https://stackoverflow.com/questions/65707107/react-routing-to-specific-page-not-working) on StackOverflow to have the handleDelete functions for Post and Game refresh the existing page if they are on the List page, rather than redirect the user back to the previous page.
 If they are on any page other than the List page, deleting a Post or Game will redirect them back to the List.
+- Deployment steps are adapted from Code Institute's Momments walkthrough.

 ### Media